 NEA Annual Meeting and Representative Assembly

 If you’re a VEA delegate to the NEA Annual Meeting and Representative Assembly in Washington, you’ve come to the right spot.
 We’ll post resources and updates here to help you plan and make the most out of your NEA convention experience.
 The most recent posts will always be at the top of the page.
 Questions?
 Contact Kathy Bowles, VEA Conference Coordinator, at 804-775-8306.

 Housing Reservations reminder.
 Virginia is assigned to the Marriott Wardman Park, 2660 Woodley Rd., NW, Washington, DC 20008.
 Use this link to make your reservation.
 If you prefer to speak to an operator, call 1-877-212-5752 and reference Virginia Education Association.
 Registration deadline: May 27, 2016

 RESOURCES POSTED MAY 5

 Camp/Club NEA.
 Camp NEA welcomes children ages 6 months - 9 years.
 Club NEA welcomes youth ages 10 years - 16 years.
 For more information on childcare services and registration, click here.

-Agenda.
+Tentative Agenda.
 This is NEA’s working agenda, with additional information for Virginia highlighted.
-Travel day out to Denver is June 30.
+Travel day to Washington is July 1.
 Read more.